BarisAlbayrakIEEE/StructuralAnalysis/README.md

 The solution is to create an interface for the containers and store the pointers/references to these containers in `dag.class`.
-The interface would combine all of the interfaces required by the CS defined in the previous section.
+The interface would combine all of the interfaces required by the CS which were defined in the previous section (e.g. `ICS_UI`).
+Lets call this interface `ICS`.

 However, there is still a problem with this approach.
 Consider the use case with a structural analysis request coming from the user.
 The CS would get the SC from the DAG and request an analysis run from the SP.
-However, analysis run function would be a member of the SC interface only which would not be a part of the EO interface.
+However, `run_analysis` function would be a member of the SC interface only which would not be a part of `ICS`.

-Review the *caution* within the below code snippet for more details.
+For example EOs would not define the `run_analysis` function.
+The EOs, SCs, SCLs, SAs and SARs are the fundamental components of the CS simulating the process flow.
+In other words, these components define additional interfaces on top of `ICS`.
+Lets name these interfaces as well:
+-`ICS_EO`,
+-`ICS_SC`,
+-`ICS_SCL`,
+-`ICS_SA` and
+-`ICS_SAR`.

+Hence, the DAG should define five members instead of a single one pointing to the containers derived from `ICS`.

 ```
 // ~/src/system/dag.class